Safe Crane Operations: the importance of the lift director’s role

 The first step towards becoming a lift director learning to create a series of lift plans based off of several scenarios.
 After this, you’ll need to take the (NCCCO) Lift Director Exams.
 You must be able to solve several problems, from risk assessment and hazard recognition to personnel placement and load travel path.

-The quickest way to get ready may be through the Industrial Training International’s Lift Director & Critical Lift Planning Course.
-This program spans over three days, covering lifting operations, Load Handling Equipment (LHE) placement, rigging capacities, site set-up, load charts, rigging decisions and other critical lift planning elements.
+The quickest way to qualify may be through the Industrial Training International’s Lift Director & Critical Lift Planning Course.
+This 3 day program covers lifting operations, load handling equipment (LHE) placement, rigging capacities, site set-up, load charts, rigging decisions and other critical lift planning elements.

 Crane Institute of America offers another Lift Director training course.
 They are located in Florida but might have a training partner near you.